niekwit/gps-orfeome/docs/gpsw_commands.rst

                            (default: current directory)

 .. note::
-   If you specify the `tag` as anything other than `latest`, make sure that the `gpsw` conda environment was made with the same version of `GPSW`.
+   If you specify the ``TAG`` as anything other than `latest` and `0.6.3` or earlier, make sure that the `gpsw` conda environment was made with the same version of `GPSW`.
 For example, if you want to use the `0.6.3` release, you should create the conda environment with the command:

    .. code-block:: shell